martezr/puppet-in-4-hours/labs/03-configuring-puppet-server.md

 ### Lab 3.1: Creating a Control Repository

-1. Create a fork of the [Puppet control repository template](https://github.com/puppetlabs/control-repo)
+1. Use the [Puppet control repository template](https://github.com/puppetlabs/control-repo) to generate a control repository

 ### Lab 3.2: Installing and Configuring r10k